High-Conflict Couples and Families

 Move from Conflict to Connection

 When conflict becomes the norm rather than the exception, relationships can feel exhausting, hopeless, and destructive.
 Chronic arguing, communication breakdowns, and cycles of hurt can leave everyone feeling stuck and alone.
-At Summit Psychotherapy Center, we specialize in treating high-conflict Couples and families using evidence-based approaches.
+At Summit Psychotherapy Center, we specialize in treating high-conflict couples and families using evidence-based approaches.
 Dr. Jasmine Dobbs-Marsh, who directs Stanford’s DBT Couples and Family Program, leads our relationship therapy services.
 We understand what drives relationship conflict at a deeper level—the patterns, triggers, and vulnerabilities beneath the surface.
-Our specialized approach helps Couples and families understand their stuck points, interrupt destructive patterns, build emotion regulation skills, and rebuild empathy, connection, and collaboration.
+Our specialized approach helps couples and families understand their stuck points, interrupt destructive patterns, build emotion regulation skills, and rebuild empathy, connection, and collaboration.

 What Makes a Relationship “High Conflict”?